 Introduction to Processor

-The following article provides an outline for Types of Processor.
-The processor is defined as a logic circuit or simple chip which reacts to fundamental instructions and input processes to operate the computer.
-The important purposes of a processor are getting, decoding, processing, executing and writing back as feedback to the instructions of the chip.
-The processor is termed as the brain of any electronic systems that incorporate into a laptop, computers, smartphones, and embedded systems.
-The control unit and arithmetic logic unit are the two significant components of the processors.
+The following article provides an outline for Types of Processors.
+The processor is a logic circuit or simple chip that reacts to fundamental instructions and input processes to operate the computer.
+The important purposes of a processor are getting, decoding, processing, executing, and writing back as feedback to the instructions of the chip.
+The processor is termed the brain of any electronic system that incorporates into a laptop, computer, smartphone, or embedded system.
+The control and arithmetic logic units are the processors’ two significant components.

-The logic functions can be addition, multiplication, subtraction and division whereas the control unit manages the traffic flow which follows the operation or command according to the input instruction.
-This processor interacts with the neighbouring component which can be their output, input, storage and memory components.
+The logic functions can be addition, multiplication, subtraction, and division, whereas the control unit manages the traffic flow, which follows the operation or command according to the input instruction.

 Different Types of Processor

-The different types of processors are microprocessor, microcontroller, embedded processor, digital signal processor and the processors can be varied according to the devices.
-The important elements of the CPU are labelled as heart elements of the processor and system.
-The control unit activates, fetches, and execute the input instructions.
+The control unit activates, fetches, and executes the input instructions.
 The processor can be embedded in a microprocessor and comprise of unit IC chip.
 But some devices are based on multi-core processors.
-It comprises one or more CPU.
-It is a typical tiny component with pins embedded on the motherboard.
-It can also be linked to motherboard with fan and heat sink to disperse the produced heat.
+It comprises one or more CPUs.
+It is a typical tiny component with pins that are embedded in the motherboard.
+It can also be connected to the motherboard using a fan and heat sink, which helps dissipate the heat generated by the component.

 3. Embedded Processor

 The embedded processor is structured to control the electrical and mechanical functions.
-It comprises of numerous blocks like timer, program memory, data memory, reset, power supply, data memory, interrupt controller, clock oscillator systems, interfacing circuits, specific circuits and system application ports and circuits.
+It comprises numerous blocks like timer, program memory, data memory, reset, power supply, data memory, interrupt controller, clock oscillator systems, interfacing circuits, specific circuits, and system application ports and circuits.